What is the 1-1-3 zone defense in basketball?

 X1 denies the pass towards the top, similar to the diagram before while X2 denies the pass into the high post, both instances represented by gray arrows.

-In the event that X5 gets beat, X2 should sprint down to help outside the box near the exterior of the left side lane line.
+For this case, 3 receives the ball but X5 is not able to closeout quickly enough, which allows 3 to drive baseline.
+When that happens, X2 should sprint down to help outside the box near the exterior of the left side lane line.

-X1 should drop back to fill and replace within the lane area just below the high post while also denying a pass into the high post if necessary.
+X1 should drop back to fill and replace within the lane area just below the high post while also denying a pass into that area if necessary.

 Once again, if defenders are in proper positions, it would be generally difficult for 3 to take an uncontested jump shot or execute a straight line pass, specifically towards the basket, especially from their current location.